Explore Exhibits

 Life and Limb

-traveling exhibit May 8, 2017 - Jun 17, 2017The Toll of the American Civil War Location: Library Atrium
+traveling exhibit military medicine american civil war May 8, 2017 - Jun 17, 2017The Toll of the American Civil War Location: Library Atrium

 This traveling exhibit focuses on disabled veterans and their role as symbols of the fractured nation during and after the Civil War.